Understanding Causes, Symptoms, and Treatment

 TMJ Ankylosis can develop due to several underlying causes, most of which involve trauma, infection, or diseases that affect the joint.
 Understanding the root cause is essential for both diagnosis and treatment.
 Below are the primary factors contributing to TMJ Ankylosis:

-Some patients may develop TMJ Ankylosis due to congenital or developmental abnormalities.
+Some patients may develop TMJ Ankylosis due to congenital abnormalities.
 In these cases, children may present with restricted jaw movement from an early age.
-This can severely impact their ability to eat and speak, and it can also affect facial growth, leading to asymmetry. - Surgical Complications
+This can severely impact their ability to eat and speak, and it can also affect facial growth, leading to asymmetry.

 In rare cases, surgical procedures involving the jaw or ear may lead to TMJ Ankylosis if not performed carefully.
 For example, improper management of TMJ fractures during surgery can cause the formation of abnormal bone or scar tissue that fuses the joint.